Resolving Consumer Complaints

 When contacting us, please include a telephone number and email address where you can be reached.

-If the issue is not resolved after consulting the Customer Service Manager, you are encouraged to write to the Ombudsman.
-The Ombudsman has been appointed to undertake an impartial review of all unresolved customer complaints.
+If the issue is not resolved after consulting a manager, you are encouraged to write to the DCBank Ombudsman.
+The DCBank Ombudsman has been appointed to undertake an impartial review of all unresolved customer complaints.
 Please explain in your letter what steps you have been taken, and why the problem has not been adequately resolved to your satisfaction.

 736 Meridian Road NE

 The Ombudsman’s Office does not generally investigate concerns regarding:

 - Bank policies, including risk management decisions